 2¼ teaspoon celery seed

-1. Wash cucumbers.
-Cut 1/16-inch slice off blossom end and discard.
+- Wash cucumbers.
+Cut a 1/16-inch slice off the blossom end and discard.
 Cut cucumbers into ¼-inch slices.

-2. Combine all ingredients for canning solution in a saucepan and bring to a boil.
-Reduce heat and keep canning solution hot until used.
+- Combine all ingredients for the canning solution in a saucepan and bring to a boil.
+Reduce heat and keep the canning solution hot until used.

-3. In a large kettle, mix ingredients for brining solution.
-Add the cut cucumbers, cover and simmer until cucumbers change color from bright to dull green (about 5 to 7 minutes).
+- Mix ingredients in a large kettle to create the brining solution.
+Add the cut cucumbers, cover, and simmer until the cucumbers change color from bright to dull green (about 5–7 minutes).
 Drain the cucumber slices.

-4. Fill pint jars and cover with hot canning solution.
-Remove air bubbles, leaving ½-inch headspace.
+- Fill pint jars with hot cucumber slices and cover with hot canning solution.
+Remove air bubbles, leaving ½ inch of headspace.

 Reduced-Sodium Sliced Dill Pickles